A Pilates reformer workout is one of the most popular workouts due to the increase in classes offered on this spring loaded machine.

 Pilates Reformer Workout for the Upper Body and Core:

-PULLING STRAPS: Lying on the reformer bend your knees up at a 90 degree angle and hold the straps in your hands over your chest.
+Lying on this Pilates machine bend your knees up at a 90 degree angle and hold the straps in your hands over your chest.

-Repeat for 6 reps exhaling as you pull down and inhale as they come back up.
+Repeat for 6 reps exhaling as you press down and inhale as they come back up.

 Work from your back or through your shoulder blades.
 Add circles to this exercise for variety.